fastapi/fastapi/docs/tutorial/request-files.md

     So, whenever Swagger UI supports multi-file uploads, or any other tools that supports OpenAPI, they will be compatible with **FastAPI**.

+!!! note "Technical Details"
+    You could also use `from starlette.responses import HTMLResponse`.

+    **FastAPI** provides the same `starlette.responses` as `fastapi.responses` just as a convenience for you, the developer.
+But most of the available responses come directly from Starlette.

 ## Recap

 Use `File` to declare files to be uploaded as input parameters (as form data).